 “We really appreciate the notion of community that Mobility Work CMMS features, it gives us a glimpse of great opportunities!”

-As part of this new user experience, we talked to Jérôme, Performance Manager in a major industrial group in the cosmetics sector, who agreed to answer our questions.
+As part of this new user experience, we talked to Matthieu Droulers, Performance Manager at L’Oréal, who agreed to answer our questions.
 Employed by the group for eight years, he spoke about the implementation of Mobility Work next-gen CMMS in his plant.